-42. As soon as reasonably practicable after reaching its decision the Consent Order Panel must inform ARB and the Registered Person of its decision in writing.
+43. As soon as reasonably practicable after reaching its decision the Consent Order Panel must inform ARB and the Registered Person of its decision in writing.

-43. Where a proposed Consent Order is not consented to by the Registered Person or not approved by the Consent Order Panel, the Charge must proceed to be considered by a Hearing Panel at a hearing.
+44. Where a proposed Consent Order is not consented to by the Registered Person or not approved by the Consent Order Panel, the Charge must proceed to be considered by a Hearing Panel at a hearing.

-44. Where a proposed Consent Order has not been agreed or approved, any discussions relating to it between the Case Presenter and the Registered Person shall remain confidential and shall not be made known to any Hearing Panel designated to hear the Charge, unless the Registered Person chooses to bring it to its attention.
+45. Where a proposed Consent Order has not been agreed or approved, the proposed Consent Order, any reasons given by the Consent Order Panel, and any discussions relating to it between the Case Presenter and the Registered Person shall remain confidential and shall not be made known to any Hearing Panel designated to hear the Charge, unless the Registered Person chooses to bring this information to its attention.